ilapiga/glide-4-ftp-model/README.md

 ## glide-4-ftp-model

-This Android project include Glide 4 Custom Model to load image files from FTP server.
+This Android project includes Glide 4 Custom Model to load the image files from FTP server.

 ## License